This section explains how to enable Cloud-Based Monitoring and Remote Support for your Qumulo cluster.

 Enabling Cloud-Based Monitoring lets the Qumulo Care team monitor your Qumulo cluster proactively.

 We use a proprietary application that aggregates diagnostic cluster data and alerts the Qumulo Care team if an issue arises.
 Depending on the issue severity and cluster state, a member of the Qumulo Care team reaches out.
-The following table outlines Qumulo Care response times.
+For more information, see:

 How Remote Support Works